miktam/key-del/README.md

 ## Assumptions
+* takes two parameters (object, and keys to delete)
+* second parameter (keys to delete) could be string for single key, or array of strings (for multiple keys)

-* original object shall not be modified, only the result of the invocation
+* original object shall not be modified
+* modified object is returned as a result of the invocation
 * nested keys shall be deleted as well